bronwyncarr/amendment_tracker/README.md

 ## :bulb: Purpose

-This app was created to assist a client who was amending manuals and needed a way to keep track of the amendments.
+This app was created to assist a client who was amending airline manuals and needed a way to keep track of the amendments.

 ## :clipboard: Brief

-The brief specified the data that was to be tracked about each necessary amendment.
+The brief requested a way to keep track of necessary amendments and the data that would need to be recorded.
 The workflow was that an amendments would first be identified, then approved and then incorporated into the manual.
 The client wanted to find a way to highlight amendments had been approved but not incorporated.
-Any approved users can make changes but the general public should not be able to access any information.
+Any approved users should be able to make changes but the general public should not be able to access any information.

 ## :ship: Deployment

 This app is currently deployed at <http://om-amend.herokuapp.com/>.
 As the information on the production database is sensitive, only users created by admin can log in.

-## :books: Installation and Setup (R10)
+## :books: Installation and Setup

 1. Install ruby, I recommend using [asdf.](https://asdf-vm.com/)